 “Young women who drink and drive may be behaving more like young men who drink and drive,” says Robert Voas, the study’s lead researcher.

-Despite the discoveries on risk, the frequency of young men involved in fatal alcohol-related accidents is higher.
+Despite the discoveries on risk, the frequency of young men involved in fatal accidents with a drunk driver is higher.
 This can be attributed to the fact that men just drink more in general, Voas added.

 More Shocking StatisticsThe study looked at a number of trends affecting young drivers’ risks of being involved in a fatal crash.
 The most obvious finding was the direct correlation between increased blood-alcohol levels and increased risk of experiencing a fatal traffic accident.